conda-incubator/conda-project/docs/source/user_guide.md

                         Comma separated list of conda configuration parameters to write into the .condarc file in the project directory.
 The format for each config is key=value.
 For example --conda-configs experimental_solver=libmamba,channel_priority=strict
-  --no-lock             Do no create the conda-lock.<env>.yml file(s) --prepare             Create the local conda environment for the current platform.
+  --no-lock             Do no create the conda-lock.<env>.yml file(s) --install             Create the local conda environment for the current platform.
 ```

 ### If I already have an `environment.yml`